Asia

 Ship with elephant walking towards it

-Rapid economic growth in countries like China, India, and Southeast Asian nations increases consumer spending on leisure and travel.
+Rapid economic growth in countries like China, India, and Southeast Asian nations supports increases in consumer spending on leisure and travel.

 Future Outlook and Trends